Signs Your Great Dane is Spoiled

 1. Begging for Food

-One of the most obvious signs that your Great Dane is spoiled is when they constantly beg for food during mealtimes.
+One of the most obvious signs that your Great Dane is spoiled is when it constantly begs for food during mealtimes.
 These gentle giants can be very persuasive when it comes to getting what they want, using their size and adorable puppy eyes to manipulate us.
+Yeti is a master at making me feel guilty.

 Common Begging Behaviors: